davydocsurg/techinnover-ecommerce-api/README.md

   - User registration and authentication (JWT-based).
   - Role-based access control (User, Admin).
   - Admin functionality to view, ban, and unban users.
+  - Banned users are restricted from interacting with the system.

 - **Product Management**
   - Authenticated users can create, update, and delete their own products.